California CPA for Exclusion of Foreign Derived Intangible Income

 The Foreign-Derived Intangible Income deduction (also known as the FDII deduction) is a crucial part of the Tax Cuts and Jobs Act of 2017.
 It enables part of a corporation’s income to be taxed at a rate of only 13.125% and allows them to claim a deduction of 37.5%.
 A taxpayer’s foreign-derived intangible income is the income that is in excess of 10% of their Qualified Business Asset Investments.

 Taxpayers that would like to claim their foreign-derived intangible income deduction can use the assistance of an experienced California CPA.
-If you are interested in learning about whether you qualify for the foreign-derived intangible income deduction, call Cook CPA Group as soon as possible at (916) 432-2218.

 Understanding the Basics of Foreign Derived Intangible Income in California